boydavidtaga/neiro.io/_posts/2018-01-21-postgres-full-text-search-using-ecto.md

 end
 ```

-As you can see, we will use PostgreSQL extension called `pg_trgm`.
-Run `ecto.migrate` to execute this migration.
+As you can see, we will use PostgreSQL extension called pg_trgm.
+Run ecto.migrate to execute this migration.
 Now you can use trigram indices and trigram matching for your full-text search.

 ## Create a search module

 Our next step will be creating a search module.
-Let's suppose that you already have an `User` schema with username, first name and last name defined.
+Let's suppose that you already have a User schema with a username, first name and last name defined.
 In that case we can implement a simple search query that can be used in your contexts or controllers:

 ```elixir
 defmodule App.Users.Search do